1903 CE Indian Immigration to North America Begins

 1969 CE Yuba City Gurdwara Opens

 A gurdwara opened in Yuba City, California, to serve the old-timers and the new immigrants in Sutter and Yuba Counties.
 The new gurdwara seated 2,000 in the main hall.
-Built by progressive Sikhs and equipped with folding chairs, it soon became dominated by newer more traditional immigrants.
-By 1974, the chairs were gone and within a few years two other gurdwaras were built in the area to accommodate the different styles.
+Built by progressive Sikhs and equipped with folding chairs, it soon became dominated by newer, more traditionalist immigrants.
+By 1974, the chairs were gone and within a few years two other gurdwaras were built in the area to accommodate the different styles of worship.

 1969 CE Richmond Hill Gurdwara